oracle/javavscode/README.md

 The extension will analyze the content of the opened workspace, and relevant other files.
 If the workspace contains a lot of data, this may take a long time.
 It is therefore recommended to avoid adding unnecessarily big folders in a workspace.
 Specifically, it is not recommended to open user's home directory as a part of the workspace.

 ## Known Issue
-If an action has been applied to the Maven `pom.xml` file through the extension, such as enabling a preview feature or adding a test runner framework, subsequent compile or run operations may fail.
+1. If an action has been applied to the Maven `pom.xml` file through the extension, such as enabling a preview feature or adding a test runner framework, subsequent compile or run operations may fail.
 To resolve this issue, please follow the steps below:
     1. Check the `pom.xml` file for any duplicated tags.
     2. If duplicated tags are found, remove the extra tags and attempt to compile again.
+    3. Add the `--enable-preview` VM argument to the *exec-maven-plugin* or *maven-surefile-plugin* configurations if they are used execution or test runs.
+2. If the "*Launch Java App*" configuration is being used to *Run and Debug* an application, the following issues may occur if no `mainClass` field value is defined.
+    - Issues:
+        1. If more than 2 main classes are present in the project, then using the *Run and Debug* button does not launch execution and appears as stuck prior to run.
+        2. If the editor window open is a file that is not within the src root of the maven/gradle project, then using the *Run and Debug* button launches the projects tests.
+    - Resolution or Workaround:
+        1. Open the `launch.json` file.
+        2. Edit the configuration for the "*Launch Java App*", i.e. the one which has `"type": "jdk"` and `"request": "launch"`.
+        3. Define a value for the *mainClass* field, i.e. `"mainClass": "<main class fully-qualified-name or file-path>"`.
+3. The *Project: Test Project* command executes the project's tests but does not update the Testing or the Tests Results panels.
+The test output is present only in the Terminal or Debug Console panel.

 ## Telemetry